yokana65/bicycle_maps/README.md

 It needs a shapefile with the underlying spatial information and a column the specifies the regional areas to visit.

-From there it provides three functions:
+From there it provides the following functions:

 ## Load spatial data